Hypercycle (geometry)

 In hyperbolic geometry, a hypercycle, hypercircle or equidistant curve is a curve whose points have the same orthogonal distance from a given straight line (its axis).

 Given a straight line L and a point P not on L, one can construct a hypercycle by taking all points Q on the same side of L as P, with perpendicular distance to L equal to that of P. The line L is called the axis, center, or base line of the hypercycle.
 The lines perpendicular to L, which are also perpendicular to the hypercycle, are called the normals of the hypercycle.
 The segments of the normals between L and the hypercycle are called the radii.
 Their common length is called the distance or radius of the hypercycle.

 The hypercycles through a given point that share a tangent through that point converge towards a horocycle as their distances go towards infinity.

 Properties similar to those of Euclidean lines

-Hypercycles in hyperbolic geometry have some properties similar to those of lines in Euclidean geometry:
+Hypercycles have some properties similar to those of lines in Euclidean geometry: